essa/cojiro/README.md

 Contributing
 ------------

 We welcome feature suggestions, bug fixes and pull requests, as well as help with interface localization to new languages.
-We'll be posting more detailed instructions on how to help out to the wiki soon.
+For more information see the [wiki](https://github.com/netalab/cojiro/wiki).

 Copyright
 ---------